Jose-S/SoundmapGenerator/README.md

 # SoundmapGenerator
-Code used to generate soundamap information visualization
+Code used to generate *soundmap* information visualization